tidyverse/tidyverse.org/content/articles/2018-12-dplyr-0-8-0-release-candidate.markdown

 The algorithm behind [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html) has been redesigned to better respect factor levels, so that a group is created for each level of the factor, even if there is no data.
 This differs from previous versions of dplyr where groups were only created to match the observed data.
-This closes the epic issue [341](https://github.com/tidyverse/dplyr/issues/341) that dates back to 2014, and has generated a lot of press and frustration, see [Zero Counts in dplyr](https://kieranhealy.org/blog/archives/2018/11/19/zero-counts-in-dplyr/) for a recent walkthrough of the issue.
+This closes the epic issue [341](https://github.com/tidyverse/dplyr/issues/341), which dates back to 2014, and has generated a lot of press and frustration, see [Zero Counts in dplyr](https://kieranhealy.org/blog/archives/2018/11/19/zero-counts-in-dplyr/) for a recent walkthrough of the issue.